Hisslyn/Hisslyn/README.md

-- 👋 Hi, I’m @Hisslyn
+- 👋 Hi, I’m Azat (you can also call me by my git-nickname Hiss or Hisslyn)
-- 👀 I’m interested in Management, DevOps, Python backend etc.
+- 👀 I’m interested in DevOps, Python backend etc, Digital Marketing, Project & Operations Management etc.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, grasping SQL Universe and so much more!!!!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project with fair opportunities and compensation(might also be considered non-financial ones)
-- 📫 How to reach me Facebook or Instagram
+- 📫 You can reach me through Facebook or Instagram
 - ⚡ Interesting fact: I am a Business Management specialist currently improving my programming skills

 <!---